 “Unstructured play should be seen as sitting in direct contrast to structured play.
 While structured play involves teacher scaffolding and intervention, unstructured play emphasizes spontaneity, student choice, freedom and non-inteventionism on behalf of the parent or educator (Brussoni, 2016; Carr, 2009; Izumi-Taylor, Samuelsson and Rogers, 2010).”

-Below are the top benefits of unstructured play:
+Below are the top benefits of play based learning:

 1. It Encourages Creativity